rickstaa/SAD0XER/README.md

     </ul>
     </h6>
     <hr/>
-        - 😄 Pronouns: सर्वेश / SARVESH.<br>
+        - 😄 Pronouns me as सर्वेश / SARVESH.<br>
-        - ⚡ Fun fact: <em>Everyone of knows, if they work hard, and follow their passion with consistency and persistence then they will succeed, but who cares, No one does that!</em><br>
+        - 😂 Fun fact: <em>Everyone of knows, if they work hard, and follow their passion with consistency and persistence then they will succeed, but who cares, No one does that!</em><br>

 </details>